ronaldjohnson0851/Front-end/README.md

 # Frontend README
 An engaging and intuitive user interface that allows users to interact with the UI seamlessly.
-It handles video playback, section to select a new video to be played and an integrated Twitter-like feed.
+It handles video playback, section to select a new video to be played and an integrated post section.

 # Key Features